-Publishing date: 11/12/2019
+Publishing date: 03/02/2020

-Version history: 1.1
+Version history: 1.2

-Firebase provides a real-time database and backend as a service that allows application data to be synchronized across clients and stored on Firebase’s cloud.
+Firebase is Google’s mobile platform that helps you develop high-quality apps and grow your business.
+It provides real-time database and backend as a service that allows application data to be synchronized across clients and stored on Firebase’s cloud.

 1. Create a Firebase project

-- Click on the “Add project” button.
+2. Click on the Create a project button.

 This may or may not be important depending on your country's rules and regulations.
 Please check the requirements.

-5. Copy the App ID to paste it afterwards in the AppFactory Firebase section.
+9. Copy the App ID to paste it afterwards in the AppFactory Firebase section.

-7. Paste the firebase App ID in the dedicated field in AppFactory.
+11. Paste the Firebase App ID in the dedicated field in AppFactory: Android and/or iOS.